Explorer09/usb_vaccine/README.md

 What does it NOT do
 -------------------

 * It does NOT kill or remove the malware.
-This is antivirus program's job.
+This is anti-virus program's job.
 * It does NOT make an already-infected system clean.
 This scripts is useful on **non-infected** system, to enhance security and prevent new infections.
 * It does NOT sit in the system tray or monitor every insertion/removal of USB